![]() |

 Platforms for marketplaces:

-Products can be listed on pre-existing websites on Amazon, Flipkart, Etsy, eBay, Alibaba, and Meesho.
+The products can be promoted on existing sites such as Amazon, Flipkart, Etsy, eBay, Alibaba and Meesho.

 The advantages of online shopping: